9999years/cheatsheets/haskell.md

 - Operators that start with a `:` must be an infix type/data constructor.
 - `data Maybe a = Just a | Nothing`.
 - `data Either a b = Left a | Right b`.
+- Monoid: binary associative operation with an identity.
+  - Semigroup with identity.
+  - Associative: parens can be rearranged.
+- Functor: applying a function over/around a structure without altering the structure.
+A generalized version of `map`.

 ### Typeclasses